ShallWeMove/Overflow2024/README.md

 # Overview

-**Shall We Move** is a decentralized application (dApp) that brings the classic 2-card poker game to the Sui blockchain.
-All game functionalities, including card dealing, shuffling, and hiding are executed on-chain using encryption and randomness to ensure fairness and transparency.
+**Shall We Move** is a decentralized application (dApp) that brings the classic games of 2-card poker and 3-card poker to the Sui blockchain.
+All game functionalities, including card dealing, shuffling, and hiding, are executed on-chain using encryption and randomness to ensure fairness and transparency.
 <br><br>

 # Features